-Our board of directors has established an audit committee, a compensation committee, a nominating and corporate governance committee and a science and technology committee, each of which operate pursuant to a charter adopted by our board of directors.
-The composition and functioning of all of our committees comply with all applicable requirements of the Sarbanes-Oxley Act of 2002, The NASDAQ Stock Market and the SEC rules and regulations.
+Our board of directors plans on establishing an audit committee, a compensation committee and a nominating and corporate governance committee, each of which will operate pursuant to a charter to be adopted by our board of directors and will be effective upon completion of the offering.
+Upon the completion of this offering, the composition and functioning of all of our committees will comply with all applicable requirements of the Sarbanes-Oxley Act of 2002, The NASDAQ Stock Market and the SEC rules and regulations.

 Audit committee.
-Michael F. Cola, James Frates and Steven Paul, M.D. serve on our audit committee, which is chaired by James Frates.
-Our board of directors has determined that each member of the audit committee is independent for audit committee purposes as that term is defined in the rules of the SEC and the applicable NASDAQ Stock Market rules, and have sufficient knowledge in financial and auditing matters to serve on the audit committee.
+Effective upon completion of this offering, Howard Pien, James Frates and Kevin P. Starr will serve on the audit committee, which will be chaired by James Frates.
+Our board of directors has determined that Howard Pien and James Frates are "independent" for audit committee purposes as that term is defined in the rules of the SEC and the applicable NASDAQ Stock Market rules, and have sufficient knowledge in financial and auditing matters to serve on the audit committee.
 Our board of directors has designated James Frates as an "audit committee financial expert," as defined under the applicable rules of the SEC.
+Our board has determined that Kevin P. Starr does not satisfy independence requirements under applicable NASDAQ Stock Market rules.
+The transition rules of the SEC provide that two members of the audit committee may be exempt from independence requirements for 90 days after the effectiveness of this registration statement, and one member may be exempt for one year after the effectiveness of this registration statement.
+Our board of directors intends to cause our audit committee to comply with the transition rules within the applicable time periods.
 The audit committee's responsibilities include:

-Ý appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm;
+- Y appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm; - Ÿ pre-approving auditing and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm; - Ÿ reviewing the overall audit plan with our independent registered public accounting firm and members of management responsible for preparing our financial statements; - Ÿ reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures as well as critical accounting policies and practices used by us;

-- Ÿ pre-approving auditing and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm; - Ÿ reviewing the overall audit plan with our independent registered public accounting firm and members of management responsible for preparing our consolidated financial statements; - Ÿ reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly consolidated financial statements and related disclosures as well as critical accounting policies and practices used by us; - $\ddot{Y}$ coordinating the oversight and reviewing the adequacy of our internal control over financial reporting; - Ÿ establishing policies and procedures for the receipt and retention of accounting-related complaints and concerns; - Ÿ recommending based upon the audit committee's review and discussions with management and our independent registered public accounting firm whether our audited consolidated financial statements shall be included in our Annual Report on Form 10-K; - Ÿ monitoring the integrity of our consolidated financial statements and our compliance with legal and regulatory requirements as they relate to our consolidated financial statements and accounting matters; - Ÿ preparing the audit committee report required by SEC rules to be included in our annual proxy statement; - Ÿ reviewing all related person transactions for potential conflict of interest situations and approving all such transactions; and - Ÿ reviewing quarterly earnings releases and scripts.
+- Y coordinating the oversight and reviewing the adequacy of our internal control over financial reporting; - Y establishing policies and procedures for the receipt and retention of accounting-related complaints and concerns; - Ÿ recommending based upon the audit committee's review and discussions with management and our independent registered public accounting firm whether our audited financial statements shall be included in our Annual Report on Form 10-K; - Ÿ monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to our financial statements and accounting matters; - Y preparing the audit committee report required by SEC rules to be included in our annual proxy statement; - \ddot{Y} reviewing all related person transactions for potential conflict of interest situations and approving all such transactions; and - Ÿ reviewing quarterly earnings releases and scripts.

 Compensation committee.
-Howard Pien, Steven Paul, M.D. and James Frates serve on our compensation committee, which is chaired by Howard Pien.
+Effective upon completion of this offering, Howard Pien, Steven Paul, M.D. and James Frates will serve on the compensation committee, which will be chaired by Howard Pien.
 Our board of directors has determined that each member of the compensation committee is "independent" as defined in the applicable NASDAQ Stock Market rules.
 The compensation committee's responsibilities include: